prmr/JetUML/docs/functional/FontManagement.md

 1. A call is made to `StringRenderer` to draw a text by some node or edge renderer.
 In this case, it is the `TypeNodeRenderer`.
 2. The `StringRenderer` object accesses `UserPreferences` to retrieve the font family and size that the text is to be rendered in.
 Using this information, and whether the `StringRenderer` object has text decorations bold, and/or italic, the corresponding Font is created.
-3. `GraphicsContext#translate` positions itself on the `Canvas` at the indicated (x, y) coordinate (this is the top-left corner of the bounding rectangle containing the text).
+3. `GraphicsContext#translate` positions itself on the `Canvas` at the indicated (x, y) coordinate, which will be the top-left corner of the rectangle containing the text.
 4. `RenderingUtils#drawText` will render the text in the specified font, taking into account the offset necessary for a specific alignment (e.g. Text aligned at the center will need to be shifted to the the middle, since the `GraphicsContext` is positioned at the top-left corner of the text bounds).
 5. The rest of the sequence diagram will execute if the text needs underlining.
 Because text is rendered on a `Canvas`, the underline must be drawn using `GraphicsContext`.
 6. A call to `FontMetrics#getDimension` and `FontMetrics#getBaselineOffset` is made to calculate the length and position of the underline.